Jamie Pineda: Departure from Sweetbox

 After the release of Diamond Veil, Pineda left the group.
 While she had been somewhat open about not being pleased with how her career with Sweetbox went, it is unclear on what terms she left.

 Her background vocals were used for the song "Stolen" on the 2008 album I Am by the German girl group Monrose.
 Pineda had recorded the song while in Sweden in 2007 but the song was given to Monrose for their third album.

 The X Factor

-In 2013, she auditioned to third season of the American music competition series The X Factor.
-She was one of Final 40 named, and one of ten finalists in the Girls category mentored by Demi Lovato, but failed to make it to the live shows.
+In 2013, she auditioned for the third season of The X Factor USA, but did not advance to the live shows.

-In the newly introduced "four-chair challenge" broadcast on October 2, 2013, she sang "Don't Speak", a hit from No Doubt and was put in chair as appreciation.
-However she failed to make it to the Final 16 (final 4 of girls) at the end of the process, when Lovato switched her preferring the performance of Ellona Santiago over hers.

 Personal life

 Pineda is married to Juan Manuel Venegas and resides in Redding, California with her two dogs, and children.